AG140 Building and Maintaining A Start Line

 Conclusion

 Your dog learns the start line routine pattern that you create - intentionally or unintentionally.
 This pattern starts from the time you walk into the ring until your dog leaves the start line.
-As each of these behaviors progresses, each of them is rewarded by continuing with the subsequent behavior.
+As each of these behaviors progresses, it is rewarded by continuing with the subsequent behavior.
 It ends up being a robust behavior chain that builds and gains momentum.
-If there are any unwanted behaviors along the way, those behaviors are also built into the routine.
+If any unwanted behaviors occur along the way, they are also built into the routine.

-Unfortunately, most of these patterns usually go unnoticed until the dog is displaying lots of unwanted behaviors, including leaving the start line before the handler's intended release cue is given.
+Unfortunately, most of these patterns go unnoticed until the dog is displaying many unwanted behaviors, including leaving the start line before the handler's intended release cue is given.
 To solve these issues, you have to break things down and rebuild a different set of behaviors with clear cues.

 Instructors